 This website uses affiliate links thanks to which we may earn a commission for purchases you made at no additional cost to you.
 If you like the content, consider using those links to support us.
 Thank you!

-15 Best Things To Do In Vejer De La Frontera, Spain
+Vejer De La Frontera, Spain FAQ

-Short history of Vejer de la Frontera, Spain
+Short history of Vejer de la Frontera

 Human presence in Vejer dates back to the Paleolithic age.
 There are signs of the Romans’ presence in the area.
-However, the Arabs left the most significant mark on the present character of the village.
-They conquered it in 711 and stayed for over five centuries.
-The Christian conquest came at the end of the 13th century.
-Due to its constant exposure to military confrontation, Vejer was protected by an enclosure with an irregular layout with walls up to two meters thick.
-The defensive structures are from the Middle Ages, and survived until the present.
+However, it was the Arabs who left the most significant mark on the present character of the village.
+They conquered it in 711 and stayed for over five centuries, until the the end of the 13th century when it was captured by Christians during the Reconquista.
+After those events, Vejer gained the honorably additional name of ‘de la Frontera’ (‘of the frontier’).

 Vejer de la Frontera Old Town Streets

-One of the best things to do in Vejer de la Frontera is to take some time to explore its charming streets.
-Just enjoy the mesmerizing labyrinth of streets, old buildings, hidden patios full of flowers, passageways, and incredible views over the surrounding from many viewpoints.
+One of the best things to do in Vejer de la Frontera is to take some time to explore its charming old town streets.
+Just enjoy the mesmerizing labyrinth of streets, old buildings, hidden patios full of flowers, passageways, and incredible views over the surroundings from many viewpoints.

-Plaza de España
+Plaza de Espana

 Iglesia del Divino Salvador